mrkkrp/markkarpov.com/post/the-identicon-package.md

 *layer* in the end and it's just an image.
 All layers are computed independently and then mixed to produce the final result.

 First we should state how many bytes do we have total.
-This is done on type
+This is done at the type level:
-level:

 ```haskell
 type Icon = Identicon 12